-Cajun Cuisine, Creole Comfort Food and Traditional New Orleans Eats
+Cajun Cuisine, Creole Comfort Food & Classic New Orleans Eats

 New Orleans is home to some of the most mouth watering and unique cuisines America has to dish out.
 There are many unique styles of cooking, from Cajun, to Creole, to Bayou-inspired food.
 While each style has its own distinct flavors and signature dishes, they all share this in common - each uses fresh ingredients indigenous to the Louisiana land and seascapes.

 A crawfish boil, like the one pictured above, is a celebratory event where Cajuns boil crawfish, potatoes, onions and corn in large pots over propane cookers.
 Lemons and small muslin bags containing a mixture of bay leaves, mustard seeds, cayenne pepper and other spices, commonly known as "crab boil" or "crawfish boil" are added to the water for seasoning.
 The results are then dumped onto large, newspaper-draped tables and in some areas covered in spice blends, such as REX, Zatarain's, Louisiana Fish Fry or Tony Chachere's.
 The seafood is then scooped onto large trays or plates and eaten by hand.
 Yum!

 Attendees are encouraged to "suck the head" of a crawfish by separating the abdomen of the crustacean and sucking out the abdominal fat/juices.
 We admit - this sounds a bit unusual- but we can assure you that the taste is delectable!
 Crawfish boils are just one of the fun feasts that you can enjoy while at Mardi Gras!

 Traditional New Orleans Foods

 Article provided by the New Orleans Convention and Visitor Beaureau